jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 ![Diagram showing arrowball states and when the transitions between them happen](/assets/images/arrowball-states.png)

-The real magic starts when you realize can hook a state machine up to your events system to broadcast events when you enter and exit certain states.
+The real magic starts when you realize you can hook a state machine up to your event system to broadcast events when you enter and exit certain states.
 Doing this allows you to trigger animations, particle effects, sounds, UI, or whatever else you need in a way that's flexible and extensible.

-For instance in ArrowBall when the Score state is entered it triggers:
+For instance, in ArrowBall when the Score state is entered, it triggers:
 1. A horn sound
 2. The ball to explode into confetti
 3. The score UI to slide in
-4. The game manager incrementing the score on the game state then changing the state machine to `Celebration`
+4. The game manager to increment the score on the game state then changing the state machine to `Celebration`

 Lots of different systems, all working in harmony, it doesn't get any better than that!

-#### Implementing a large-scale State Machine
+#### Implementing a Large-Scale State Machine
 <details markdown="1" id="large-sm-unity">
 <summary><b>In Unity:</b></summary>
-For global state machines in Unity, I like to use scriptable objects as they can be composed easily in the editor and are easy to hook into pretty much anywhere in your game.
+For global state machines in Unity, I like to use scriptable objects, as they can be composed easily in the editor and are easy to hook into pretty much anywhere in your game.

 First off, we need a state object that tracks and updates listeners during transitions:
 {% highlight csharp %}